 Houston, TX — A 48-year-old Houston man surprised his coworkers after referring to his mom as ‘mother’ during a recent telephone call.
 Jeffry Woodward, who is a self-proclaimed Libertarian, received a call from his mom late last week at oil industry services company Texan Energy.
 After a heated debate about Christmas plans, Mr. Woodward repeatedly referred to her as ‘Mother.”

-“It made everyone in the office really uncomfortable,” claimed fellow cubical worker David Anderson who overheard the entire 10 minute conversation.
-“We was clearly upset and kept saying things like, ‘yes, mother” and ‘you always contradict me mother.’
-It didn’t seem appropriate office talk, if you ask me.”
+“It made everyone in the office uncomfortable,” claimed fellow cubical worker David Anderson who overheard the entire 10-minute conversation.
+“He was upset and kept saying things like, ‘yes, mother” and ‘you always contradict me, mother.’
+It didn’t seem appropriate office talk if you ask me.”

 Recent Research into ‘Mommy Issues’

-More interestingly, they tend to, in the words of a recent University of Chicago study, tend to “disassociate” using “cognitive escape mechanisms” to avoid conflict.
+More interestingly, in the words of a recent University of Chicago study, they tend to “disassociate” using “cognitive escape mechanisms” to avoid conflict.

 “She knows how to push my buttons,” said a frustrated Mr. Woodward.
 “She never listens to me.
 And when I try to get my point across, she just tells me things like ‘oh Jeffry, you always say that and look where it got you.’
 It makes me so mad.”